 The Borough is home to a number of museums, including the internationally renowned museums in South Kensington.
-All the Borough's attractions have made considerable efforts to improve access in recent years.
-Standard facilities for disabled visitors now include: Reserved parking for Purple and Blue Badge holders; Step-free access; Accessible WCs Induction loops.
+All the Borough's museums have made considerable efforts to improve access in recent years.
+Standard facilities for disabled visitors now include reserved parking for Purple and Blue Badge holders, step-free access, accessible WCs and induction loops.